EvanWieland/nimbus-jose-jwt/README.md

 # Nimbus JOSE + JWT

 * The most popular and robust Java library for JSON Web Tokens (JWT)
-* Supports all standard signature (JWS) and encryption (JWE) algorithms
+* All standard signature (JWS) and encryption (JWE) algorithms are supported, including *secp256k1* used in Bitcoin and Ethereum
-* Open source Apache 2.0 licence
+* Open source Apache 2.0 license

 Check out the [library homepage](http://connect2id.com/products/nimbus-jose-jwt) for more info and examples.